 Council is aware of the need to conserve water and has adjusted its operations across a number of areas to minimise water use, particularly in outdoor situations.

-Council has made the following changes to comply with restrictions and to become more water-wise:
+Council has made the following changes to comply with the Water Wise Guidelines and to become more water-wise:

 - Reprogramming irrigation systems to ensure that they only operate for 2 hours per day before 10am and after 4pm.